carolinearvidsson/lin513/README.md

 The execution of this program consists of two steps: training and testing.
 Both steps are done through main.py in the command line.
 Main takes five arguments as input.

 main.py arguments:
-1. `mode` 2. `model file path` 3. `data file path` 4. `embedding file path` 5. `frequency file path`
+1. `mode` 2. `modelfilepath` 3. `datafilepath` 4. `embeddingfilepath` 5. `frequencyfilepath`

-Arguments 2, 4 and 5 are identical in the train and test mode (that is if you have an embedding file containing both test and train data), 1 and 2 are not.
+Arguments 2, 4 and 5 are identical in the train and test mode (that is if you have an embedding file containing both test and train data), 1 and 3 are not.

-mode:
+***mode:***

-either test or train (see section '2.0 Training the model' and '2.1 Testing the model' for explicit example)
+Can be either `test` or `train` (see section '2.0 Training the model' and '2.1 Testing the model' for explicit examples).

-datafilepath:
+***modelfilepath:***

+Path to the file containing the model.
+If mode is train, this file will be created or overwritten.
+If mode is test, the model will be used to predict lexical complexity.

+***datafilepath:***

+Depending on mode, this will be the path to either the train or test data.

+***embeddingfilepath:***

+Path to the file containing the embeddings.
+To get this file, see section '1.0 Creating the embedding file'

 **1. Training the model**